 Valve type isn't a primary consideration when choosing a kitchen faucet — with one exception.
 Two-handle faucets with compression valves have largely outlived their usefulness, partly because they tend to get squeaky with age and partly because they can't have an easy-to-operate lever handle because the lever bumps against the wall.
 Compression faucets are impractical given the easy access to a double- or single-handle kitchen faucet that is just as reliable and doesn't require much effort to operate.

-Websites such as Healthy Kitchen 101 publish lists of the top faucets, but given the simple job of faucets as water dispensers, the best one is probably the one that meets most of your preferences.
+Given the simple job of faucets as water dispensers, the best one is probably the one that meets most of your preferences.
 You'll want to consider:

 - Style and finish

 - Type of spout

 You can't choose just any faucet, though, because your kitchen sink or countertop has to have the right number of predrilled holes to accommodate it.
 Only a single-handle faucet will fit in a one-hole sink.
 If you want a two-handle kitchen faucet, your sink needs at least three holes, and it may need more if you want a side spray or soap dispenser.

 Faucet styles range from minimalist, with sleek pieces of brushed or shiny metal extending from the sink deck or countertop, to complex, such as an ornate bridge faucet with all its interconnected piping visible above the sink.
 The model name usually says it all, with words like "Tuscan" denoting a utilitarian farmhouse appearance, "Mediterranean" referring to posh elegance and "Swedish" signifying silken sophistication.